paylike/sdk/3dsecure/index.md

 Implementing 3-D Secure is a substantial work that can directly affect your conversion rate.
-We recommend all customers implement [our popup](https://github.com/paylike/sdk) which supports 3D-Secure and has been extensively tested and improved over the years.
+We recommend all customers implement [our popup](https://github.com/paylike/sdk) which supports 3-D Secure and has been extensively tested and improved over the years.

 This information is highly simplified to give you just enough